Augmentations, annuli, and Alexander polynomials: The Alexander polynomial and gradient flows

 if, for any $x$ such that $a_x\neq 0$,

 The action of $\Z$ on $\widetilde Y_{K}$ by deck transformations endows $C_*(\tilde f;\Q)$ with a free action of the ring of formal Laurent series $\Q((\mu))$, consisting of sums with finitely many negative powers of $\mu$ and possibly infinitely many positive powers.
 Here, $\mu$ is to be thought of as the exponential of the positive generator of $\Z$ (or, equivalently, of the generator $p\in H_1(Y_K)$ above).
 Since $\Q$ is a field, $\Q((\mu))$ is also a field, isomorphic to the field of fractions of the formal power series ring $\Q[[\mu]]$.
-The complex $C_*(\tilde f;\Q)$ is a finite dimensional vector space over $\Q((\mu))$, generated by the critical points of $f$.
+The complex $C_*(\tilde f;\Q)$ is a finite dimensional vector space over $\Q((\mu))$, and a basis can be obtained by fixing, for every $x\in \Crit(f)$, a lift $\tilde x\in \Crit(\tilde f)$ such that $\pi(\tilde x) = x$.
 Recall that we assume that all these critical points have index 1 or 2.
 The {\em Morse torsion} is defined as